Which is the best Mac for making and editing music? We round up the best computing options for musicians. Updated, 30 October 2014.

 Because the MacBook Pro is a notebook it’s good for carrying in and out of the studio.
 Because musicians often record in a nomadic fashion it’s worth bearing this portability in mind, but this depends on circumstance (if you have your own studio then a notebook makes less sense than a desktop).

-There are two types available: the MacBook Pro and MacBook Pro with Retina display.
-The 13-inch MacBook Pro starts at £999 and it goes all the way up to the £2,299 for a 15-inch MacBook Pro with Retina Display.
+There are two types of MacBook Pro available: the MacBook Pro and MacBook Pro with Retina display.
+The 13-inch MacBook Pro starts at £899 and it goes all the way up to the £1,999 for a 15-inch MacBook Pro with Retina Display.

 The Retina Display costs a lot more and has a high resolution display which display text and graphics with crisp precision.
 While a nice feature it offers no real benefit for audio editing, so we’d avoid it and focus on the cheaper MacBook Pro.

-The MacBook Pro comes with a traditional 500GB hard drive, which can be upgraded to 750GB or 1TB for an additional payment (between £80 to £160 depending on the model).
+The MacBook Pro comes with a traditional 500GB hard drive, which can be upgraded to 1TB for an additional payment of £40.

 The MacBook Pro with Retina Display also has Apple’s new Flash memory as standard, which is an expensive option.
-You can configure the MacBook Pro up to 768GB of Flash storage but this costs a whopping £760.
+You can configure some of the higher-end MacBook Pro with Retina Display (£1,399) models up to 1TB of Flash storage but this costs a whopping £400 extra.

-So the MacBook Pro is the viable portable choice, not the MacBook Pro with Retina Display.
+So the entry-level MacBook Pro is the viable portable choice; not the MacBook Pro with Retina Display.

 MacBook Air: Best music Mac for lightness